"Visit Barnsley and take a step into a real-life fairytale." - TravelChannel.com

 Prince Hubertus Fugger of Bavaria purchases the estate, reviving and expanding the Historic Gardens so that more than 200 varieties of roses thrive.
 The remains of the Manor House Ruins are restored.

-Barnsley Gardens opens to the public as a historical gardens and museum.
+Barnsley Gardens opens to the public as a historical gardens and museum available for day visitors.

 Barnsley Resort opens, offering a charming English-inspired village setting influenced by the works of Andrew Jackson Downing.
 In addition to luxurious guest cottages, the experience is enhanced by a Jim Fazio-designed golf course, world-class amenities such as The Spa at Barnsley Resort, regionally inspired dining in The Woodlands Grill and Rice House, and diverse outdoor activities such as horseback riding, sporting clays and hiking.

 Prince Fugger sells the resort to a private family from North Georgia.